 Putting it all together and cooking directions

 - Brush oil on the bottom of a circular, steam-friendly, pan.
 You will need at least 3 pans.
 Tip: I use cake pans for at home serving but use disposable aluminum pans for parties so I can just leave it there.
-The Dollar Store sells the disposables ones for $1.
+The Dollar Store sells the disposables ones for $1 for a 3 pack.
 Ensure the pan fits in your steamer.

-- Rub some oil onto the palm of your hands.
-This is to avoid the dough from sticking to your hands.
+- Rub some oil onto the palm of your hands to avoid the dough from sticking to your hands.

 - Grab a small amount of the dough, enough to cover the bean filling entirely.
 Flatten the dough on the palm of your hands.